A sure fire way to get the utilities and railways back into public ownership and the less costly way of achieving this.

 We were assured by Thatcher and the Conservatives – incorrectly- that we would all benefit from the increased competition of the market forces and the idea that one single company was not solely responsible for supply – hence a number of smaller companies all supposedly in competition with one another would ensure better deals for consumers.
 The idea that the consumer was free to choose and select at will.
 It has since been proved that these ideas simply do not work and the consumer is no better off – in fact worse off and when you factor into the equation that the profits that these companies make actually benefits no one except the privileged shareholders then you realise that in fact every UK household is in fact far worse off since if these were publicly owned everyone would benefit from lower, fairer, less confusing prices and the benefits of having fiscal returns paid to back into the UK economy.

-What Thatcher and Major were attempting to do by these types of stealthy privatisations was to actually shut the door completely on socialist style economics and make it very difficult for socialism to ever function correctly in the UK.
+What Thatcher and Major were attempting to do by hijacking the utilities and railways through these types of stealthy privatisations was to actually shut the door completely on any chance for Britain to adopt socialist style economics and make it very difficult for socialism to ever function correctly in the UK.
 Until recently this has been considered a fait accompli.
 However in these ambitions there is one fundamental flaw and weakness – a dormant ticking bomb which if it were to explode could undo all that Thatcher and Major tried to achieve.
 You have only to look for it.
 I believe that I may have found it.
 The fundamental weakness in Thatcher and Major’s plan lies in the principles at the heart of their overhaul: competition.
+Yes the utilities and railways can be taken back into public ownership and without any cost to the taxpayers of Great Britain

 A new Government run Company for the Supply of Gas and Electricity